MicrosoftDocs/entra-docs/docs/identity/saas-apps/hashicorp-tutorial.md

 To get started, you need the following items:

-* An Microsoft Entra subscription.
+* A Microsoft Entra subscription.
 If you don't have a subscription, you can get a [free account](https://azure.microsoft.com/free/).
 * HashiCorp Boundary single sign-on (SSO) enabled subscription.

 ## Add HashiCorp Boundary from the gallery